02 Using the graphical user interface Aifeducation - Studio

 Please note that you can create multiple classifiers for different target data based on the same text embedding model.
 Thus, there is no need to create a new text embedding model for a new classifier.
 In particular, you can use the same text embeddings for training different classifiers.

-- Positional Embedding: By activating this option, you add positional embedding to your classifier.
-This provides the neural network with the ability to take the order within a sequence into account.
+Positional Embedding: By activating this option, you add positional embedding to your classifier.
+This provides the neural network with the ability to take into account the order within a sequence.

-- Encoding Layers: These layers are similar to encoding layers used in some transformer models, allowing to calculate context-sensitive text embeddings.
-That is, they provide your classifier with the ability to take the surrounding text chunks (see section 3.3.1) of the sequences into account.
+Encoding Layers: These layers are similar to encoding layers used in some transformer models, allowing to calculate context-sensitive text embeddings.
+They provide your classifier with the ability to take the surrounding text chunks (see section 3.3.1) of the sequences into account.

 Section: General Setting